JustCallMeDavid/booklist/README.md

 - The Changing World Order (Ray Dalio)
 - Liar's Poker (Michael Lewis)
 - More Than You Know: Finding Financial Wisdom in Unconventional Places: Finding Financial Wisdom in Unconventional Places (Michael J. Mauboussin)
+- Mastering The Market Cycle: Getting the odds on your side (Howard Marks)

 ## Biographies